Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Visual Explainability

 In this section, we provide additional visual explanations of the VAR-based classifier.
-Fig.~\ref{fig:success_case} illustrates that the classification results are indeed driven by regions corresponding to the foreground object.
-For example, in the second row, the example is correctly classified as a green mamba, not because of the background green leaf, but because the model focuses on the snake’s head.
+Fig.~\ref{fig:success_case} and Fig.\mbox{~\ref{fig:success_case2}} illustrate that the classification results are indeed driven by regions corresponding to the foreground object.
+For example, in the second row of Fig.~\ref{fig:success_case}, the example is correctly classified as a green mamba, not because of the background green leaf, but because the model focuses on the snake’s head.

 We also analyze failure cases in Fig.~\ref{fig:failure_case}.
 The most common type of error occurs when the model fails to distinguish between visually similar classes, such as hen vs. cock or chihuahua vs. toy terrier.
 Even when the model correctly identifies important regions for each class, it may still produce an incorrect final prediction.
 Another common error arises in scenarios where multiple candidate objects appear in the same image.
 For instance, the ground-truth label of the third-row example is 'modem', but the presence of a laptop in the same image misleads the classifier into predicting 'laptop'.
 A similar issue is observed in the last example, where the co-occurrence of a tabby cat and a bassinet results in an incorrect prediction.